dafitius/HBrick-Explorer/README.md

 ### use old jsons: <true/false>
 Checks if file to load has already been decoded and uses this data to build the treeview.
-Decreases load time due to the application not having to decode the TBLU file.
+Decreases load time due to the application not having to decode the Files.TBLU file.

-### default TBLU path: <file path>
+### default Files.TBLU path: <file path>
 sets the filechooser's inital directory to this path.
 Which can save some clicks :)